Don’t see your question, contact us.

 What is the difference between data not shown, data not released to AIDSVu, and no cases reported?

-The white denotes data not shown to protect privacy because of a small number of cases and/or a small population.
+The gray denotes data not shown to protect privacy because of a small number of cases and/or a small population.
 This means the number of cases is between 1-4 or the population is less than 100 so the county/state is suppressed to protect the privacy of those individuals.

 The darker grey denotes data not released to AIDSVu.
 This means the state has chosen to not allow the CDC to release their data to the public if a county within the state (or the whole state at the state-level) has a total population less than a specific threshold (50,000, 500,000, etc).
 Each state fills out a data re-release agreement with the CDC where they indicate what level of suppression they would like applied to their state.